 My favourite teacher and Mentor Alan Finger always recommends the Sankalpa Meditation.
 He says that a sankalpa, setting an intention for yourself is different to a New Years resolution.
 A resolution is something we make with our conscious mind where as a sankalpa is a seed that can’t help but grow in the ground of our unconscious.

 - Take a few moments to close your eyes and observe your breath.

-- Visualise writing your intention ( let the intention arise without prejudgement) in your own handwriting on the blue screen of your mind.
+- Visualize writing your intention (let the intention arise without prejudgment) in your own handwriting on the blue screen of your mind.

 - Next see your sankalpa as a plant beginning to grow, you can let go of the word here and sense it more as an energy.

 - Feel it as a tender shoot in the area just behind the pubic bone, feel it receiving the warmth of the sun in your solar plexus area and then see it as a beautiful flower blossoming in your heart.
 And then radiate that beauty up through your throat and into the crown.